discohead/commands/ai-setup/context.md

 - Which directories seem most active or important?
 - What naming patterns suggest about team conventions?
 - How does the test structure mirror the source structure?
+- What technologies and frameworks are indicated by file types and content?
 </thinking_prompt>

 <output_artifact>